tendermint/tendermint/CONTRIBUTING.md

 6. Create a pull request back to master with the CHANGELOG & version changes from the latest release.
    - Remove all `R:minor` labels from the pull requests that were included in the release.
    - Do not merge the release branch into master.
+7. Delete the former long lived release candidate branch once the release has been made.
+8. Create a new release candidate branch to be used for the next release.

 #### Backport Release